Pokémon Adventures: FireRed & LeafGreen

 The next story, returning to Red, Green, and Blue, is loosely based on the Sevii Islands portion of the FireRed and LeafGreen versions of the game.
-The plot consists of Team Rocket trying to capture Deoxys, and Red, Green, and Blues’ efforts to stop them.
+The plot consists of Team Rocket trying to capture Deoxys, and Red, Green, and Blues' efforts to stop them.
 Along the way, they must rescue Green's parents and Professor Oak, who is Blue's grandfather, who have been kidnapped by Deoxys.
-Despite their best efforts, they are not able to stop Team Rocket from obtaining Deoxys, even though they’ve mastered the ultimate attacks taught by Ultima, an old but powerful woman residing on Two Island.
+Despite their best efforts, they are not able to stop Team Rocket from obtaining Deoxys, even though they've mastered the ultimate attacks taught by Ultima, an old but powerful woman residing on Two Island.
 After being defeated, Red is approached by Mewtwo who offers help in defeating Team Rocket.

-Yellow and Silver are reintroduced as they later search for clues about Silver’s parents.
+Yellow and Silver are later reintroduced as they search for clues about Silver's parents.
 Knowing that his objective was somewhere in Viridian City, Silver met up with Yellow in the forest.
 Meanwhile, Giovanni used Deoxys's power to search for his lost son and was led to the Viridian Forest too.
 It is revealed that Silver is Giovanni's son and he passes out in shock.
 Yellow follows Team Rocket, who brought Silver back with them to an airship.

 Red and Mewtwo challenge Giovanni.
 He loses, but the airship flies out of control.
-It is revealed that Red and Deoxys’ have a connection because it absorbed some of Red’s blood.
-Together, Red, Blue, Green, Yellow and Silver stop Deoxys from destroying the area but they are caught in an energy clash that petrifies them.
+It is revealed that Red and Deoxys' have a connection because it absorbed some of Red's blood.
+Together, Red, Blue, Green, Yellow and Silver stop Deoxys from destroying the area, but they are caught in an energy clash that petrifies them.
 Though Mewtwo is also caught in the attack, his body is nowhere to be seen.
 Deoxys manages to escape moments before the blast and is currently searching for the other Deoxys that was disposed of after Team Rocket had no further use for it.